mike-eziefule/Ezzy-school_management_api/README.md

 ---

 <!-- About the Blog. -->
-## About Ezzy Blog
+## About Ezzy-school_manager_api

-This is a school management API that helps education administrators manage all academic records and activities within their institution.
+This is a school manager API that helps education administrators manage all academic records and activities within their institution.
 The app caters for three set of users; the administrator, the staff and the students.

 All users are required to first sign up by entering an email, password and selecting a user type/role in this case "admin", "staff" or "student".